1005 N. Marion St.

 Hardship Driver’s License after a DUI Manslaughter Conviction

-In addition to the four-year minimum mandatory sentence required by Florida law, certain consequences apply to your ability to ever obtain a driver’s license if you are convicted of this serious felony DUI charge.
+In addition to the four-year minimum mandatory sentence required by Florida law, certain consequences apply to driving privileges.

 Florida Statutes Section 322.271 and 322.28 govern the “business purpose only” or “employment purpose only” hardship reinstatement after a Florida DUI manslaughter conviction.

-• The driver has not been arrested for any drug-related offense for at least the five (5) years period prior to the hearing;
+• The driver has not been arrested for any drug-related offense for at least the five (5) years period before the hearing;

-• The driver has not driven a motor vehicle without a license for at least the five (5) years period prior to the hearing;
+• The driver has not driven a motor vehicle without a license for at least the five (5) years period before the hearing;

-• The driver has not consumed any drugs or alcohol during the five (5) year period prior to the hearing;
+• The driver has not consumed any drugs or alcohol during the five (5) year period before the hearing;

 • The driver is required to install the ignition interlock device for a two (2) year period; and